verana-labs/verifiable-trust-vpr-spec/spec.md

 - The more you use the [[ref: VPR]], the more your [[ref: trust deposit]] grows.
 - Trust deposits **generate yield**: block execution fees are distributed not only to network validators, but also to **trust deposit holders**.
 - If a participant **violates the governance framework** of the [[ref: VPR]] or engages in fraudulent behavior, their trust deposit **MAY be partially or fully slashed** by the governance authority.
-- If a participant fails to comply with the governance rules of a specific Ecosystem (as a grantor, issuer, verifier, or holder), their Ecosystem-related deposit **MAY be slashed** by that Ecosystem’s governance authority.
+- If a participant fails to comply with the governance rules of a specific ecosystem (as a grantor, issuer, verifier, or holder), their ecosystem-related deposit **MAY be slashed** by that ecosystem’s governance authority.
 - A slashed deposit must be **refilled** to continue using the services that triggered the penalty.
 - When a participant stops using a service, the associated accumulated trust deposit can be **freed**.
 - Freed deposits can be **reused** in other services or **withdrawn**, however, withdrawals incur penalties, and **a portion of the withdrawn amount is burned**.
-- Holding a large trust deposit **does not grant governance rights** in the [[ref: VPR]]: participants who generate high transaction volume **CANNOT gain control** over the governance of the [[ref: VPR]] solely through usage or deposit size.
+- Holding a large trust deposit **does not grant governance rights** in the [[ref: VPR]]: participants who generate high transaction volume **cannot gain control** over the governance of the [[ref: VPR]] solely through usage or deposit size.

 This system ensures that participation in the trust ecosystem is backed by economic accountability, reinforcing the integrity, governability and verifiability of the [[ref: VPR]].